 Similar to the lower value contracts, joining the supply chain of a big hitter in your industry could give you your first step into working for the public sector and help you gain that all important experience to be able to tender in your own right.
 The best way to find out who is winning contracts in your area is to search for Contract Award Notices and see who has been successful.

 Make sure you know what you need in place to successfully tender into the public sector – this can mean developing new policies and processes in your organisation and keeping up to date documentation to evidence your activities.
-Our Training and Consultancy department have developed a ‘Tender Readiness Checklist’ as a free resource for suppliers – it covers all the main areas of information you will need to have ready to tender into the public sector and an explanation about what you need to have ready and why.
-If you would like to receive a free copy just email us at firstname.lastname@example.org
+Tenders Direct Training and Consultancy have developed a ‘Tender Readiness Checklist’ as a free resource for suppliers – it covers all the main areas of information you will need to have ready to tender into the public sector and an explanation about what you need to have ready and why.
+You can find this as well as a variety of other resources in the Things to Help You section of our website.

 Sounds like a pretty basic one but over the years we have seen a variety of bid responses that fall short of the mark – from one or two word answers up to over descriptive waffly answers that take up far too much room on the document (and everything in between).
 Bid writing is a craft which some people dedicate their whole careers too so you need to make sure you are able to compete with the best.
 You could do this by attending a training course or by getting coaching support from a consultant but if you don’t have the time or the resources for this you need to just remember a few basic rules.
 Read the specification, read the question and write a (tailored) response that both answers the question fully and responds to any key points in the specification.
 Simple?
 You would be surprised how hard it can be in practice!